 zagrepčani) love their trams so they even came up with various nicknames for different types of trams, depending on the country of their origin or their shape:

 Đuro (named after a factory that made them),

 Bik (translates to bull, since they were stronger than the older models),

 Čeh (Czech, after the country where they were produced),

 Genšer (named after Hans-Dietrich Genscher, former German Minister),

 Mirogoj's tram accident occurred on October 31, 1954 in Zagreb and is one of the biggest tram accidents in the world.
 The tragedy happened on the old, steep stretch of the Mirogoj, and nineteen passengers were killed, while thirty-seven were severely injured

 At present, the Zagreb tram network is made of 116.3 km of tracks, with 15 daily and 4 night lines (running from 00:00 to 4:00).
 All trams are marked by a number on the front and rear of the tram and on the right side of the tram.
 There are several trams running on each line at once and they follow a certain timetable.
 Still, keep in mind that in Croatia one can't always rely on the timetable.
 Delays are common, but that gives you extra time to enjoy the architecture of the city while waiting for the next tram!
-Thankfully, many tram stops have digital displays telling you when the next trams are arriving. 😊
+Thankfully, many tram stops have digital displays telling you when the next tram is about to arrive.

 The whole tram network is contained within one zone and there are several types of travel tickets (valid for buses and the funicular as well!):